Tossing your hat into the ring for a fresh new job?

 Turned around troubled healthcare account and landed $2B+ deals using responsive follow-through – displacing Fortune 500 competitors.

-Note that EACH sentence tells what you did, how you did, and what the outcome was, all wrapped up in a clear and short accomplishment.
+Each sentence should tell WHAT you did, HOW you achieved it, and the RESULTS – all wrapped up in a clear and short accomplishment.
 Storytelling in your resume is one of the most powerful ways to demonstrate leadership skills!

 Just like a marketing campaign, your resume should look like a brochure or flyer – using space-saving headlines that quickly drive home your point.